 • Is the airport in Gaza or the West Bank?

-These are important questions you need the answers of before you can book your flight.
-Today’s article will look to provide all the information you need to make your travel arrangements well in advance, giving you time to plan and economise.
+These are important questions you need to answer before booking your flight.
+Today’s article will look to provide all the information you need to make your travel arrangements well in advance, giving you time to plan and economize.

 Nearest Airports in PalestineTel Aviv Airport (Israel)